 “Sometimes you have to trust yourself to just ‘be’”

 “I’m an adult but… I’m addicted to tea and coffee”

 - The difference between being an adult and behaving like an adult

 - How there is something beautiful in sharing the tragedies and struggles of being a human

-- How that in some point in life you realise you’re never going to read every book, watch every film, watch every Netflix series, and it’s nice to just do nothing!
+- How that at some point in life you realise you’re never going to read every book, watch every film, watch every Netflix series, and it’s nice to just do nothing!